JSKongress/JS-Kongress-Munich-Deep-Track/2019/sign-language-mini-session/README.md

 # Sign language mini-session

-Christian (the sign language interpreter) shared a few insights about sign language after the closing.
+Christian (the sign language translator) shared a few insights about sign language after the closing.

 - Different languages have different sign languages
 - British and american sign languages are completely different